2026 Commencement Program | Fresno

 DOCTORATE OF PSYCHOLOGY: ORGANIZATIONAL DEVELOPMENT

-Chair: Peggy Grant, PhD
+Chair: Lynne Valek, PhD

 NOTE TO OUR NEW ALUMNI

 Your fellow alumni have gone on to become world-renowned psychologists, couples and family therapists, educators, government leaders, international entrepreneurs, leaders of universities, authors, television stars and even academy award winners.
-You are in great company when you proudly state you are a graduate of Alliant International University.
+You are in great company when you proudly state you are a graduate of Alliant University.

-The Alliant Alumni Association, which includes graduates from a rich 85+ year history at Balboa University (1926-1959), Cal Western (1959-1973), United States International University (1973-2001), California School of Professional Psychology (1972-2000), and now Alliant International University (2001-present) are excited to welcome you to this incredible worldwide network.
+The Alliant Alumni Association, which includes graduates from a rich 85+ year history at Balboa University (1926-1959), Cal Western (1959-1973), United States International University (1973-2001), California School of Professional Psychology (1972-2000), Alliant International University (2001-2025), and now Alliant University (2026).

 You are important to us, and we want to stay connected!